iecarreras-data/Major-Migration-Dashboard-Project/README.md

 # Major-Migration-Dashboard-Project
-Interactive visualization of student migration patterns between majors
+The source code and interactive visualization of student migration patterns between majors